 Here are the top five reasons why India needs a liberal arts learning model:

-1. Interdisciplinary approach to learning
+1. Interdisciplinary and multidisciplinary approach to learning

 2. Proficiency in active learning

 Liberal arts education comprises hybrid methods for teaching and learning, with creativity as the cornerstone.
 Team teaching with case studies and interactive classroom sessions is an integral part of liberal arts education.
 Active learning methods that allow one to take a lead in the classroom learning experience are employed, where students discuss, and evolve creative ways of dissecting the concepts, theories and methods.

 Active learning creates a personalized environment for students.
 They get the space and time to process information and interact with fellow students and faculty.
 As a result, students also learn good interpersonal skills, oral and written communication skills, and the importance of teamwork.

 Educational institutions that follow the liberal arts education approach put critical thinking and fact-based problem-solving at the core of learning.
 Students are taught problem-solving and critical thinking skills through international exposure and active learning methods.
 In this education system, students understand the core ideas of the subjects they are interested in, learn to examine and assimilate information methodically, and form informed opinions.

 Institutions that opt for liberal arts help students get ready for solving real-world problems.
 This model equips students to be lifelong learners and adapt to changing global social, economic, and cultural realities.
 These skill sets attract future employers from top companies and firms.
 Moreover, due to the dynamic nature of liberal arts education, students also get well-prepared to tackle jobs that are yet to gain center stage.

 5. Enhancing social responsibilities